Yubico/yubikit-android/otp/README.md

-# OTP Module for YubiKit Android
+# OTP Module
-**OTP** is module of Android YubiKit library provided Yubico that provides classes to parse Yubikey OTP from NFC tag, UI dialog to show user that OTP reading requires his action and detecting OTP from device connected over NFC or USB.
-About Yubico OTP and advantages of using it please read on [Yubico developers website](https://developers.yubico.com/OTP/OTPs_Explained.html)
+The **OTP** module provides classes and resources to accelerate Yubico OTP authentication integrations.
+The **OTP** module can:
+* Detect if a YubiKey is connected over NFC or USB
+* Show a UI Dialog to request the user take action to produce a Yubico OTP
+* Parse a Yubico OTP

+This module is intended to be used with a Yubico OTP validation server, such as the [YubiCloud service](https://www.yubico.com/products/services-software/yubicloud/).
+To learn more about the Yubico OTP authentication mechanism, go to the [Yubico developer website](https://developers.yubico.com/OTP/OTPs_Explained.html)

-**OTP** module requires at minimum  Java 7 or Android 4.4, future versions may require a later baseline.
+The **OTP** module requires at minimum Java 7 or Android 4.4.
+Future versions may require a later baseline.
 Anything lower than Android 8.0 may receive less testing by Yubico.

 ## Integration Steps <a name="integration_steps"></a>
-###Download
-####Gradle:
+### Download
+#### Gradle:

 ```gradle
 dependencies {